 - a.
 Fill hopper and clean burnpot. - b.
-Press "Power" button.
+Press "On/Off" button.
 Make sure light is on. - c.
 Adjust damper to 1⁄2" to 3⁄4" open (pushed in is closed).
 This will vary depending on your installation and elevation.
 Once fire is established adjust for desired flame increasing the amount the damper is open as the heat setting is increased.
 (See "DAMPER CONTROL") - d.
-Adjust feed rate to desired setting by pressing "Feed Rate Advance" button.
+Adjust feed rate to desired setting by pressing "Heat Level Advance" button.

-If fire doesn't start in 15 minutes, press "Power", wait a few minutes and start procedure again.
+If fire doesn't start in 15 minutes, press "On/Off", wait a few minutes, clear the burnpot, and start procedure again.